 Green Herons, gulls, terns, Cattle Egrets, Great Egrets, Reddish Egrets, killdeers, Tricolored Herons, ducks, warblers, American Kestrels, Bananaquits, Bahamas Woodstar, dowitchers, mocking birds, kingbirds, Blue Gray Gnatcatchers, Antillean Nighthawks, Greater Yellowlegs, willets, Ruddy Turnstones, Mangrove Cuckoos, Thick-billed Vireo.

 Due to the inland creeks and waterways, it’s not feasible to approach the coast from the eastern side.
 It’s necessary to either kayak through the channels to the coast, land by boat, or hike south down from Malcolm's Road Beach.
-Be sure to consider that the best bird watching area here (where the beach and rock coastline becomes wetland banks) is nearly three miles from the parking at Malcolm Roads Beach.
+Be sure to consider that the best bird watching area here (where the beach and rock coastline becomes wetland banks) is nearly 3 miles (4.8 km) from the parking at Malcolm Roads Beach.